 Intercity buses, however, are rather expensive with a trip from Cartagena to Medellin costing around 130,000 COP.

 Local flights with Viva Colombia are cheap and can cost as little as 80,000 COP (Medellin to Bogota.)
 However, these flights do not include baggage and will cost extra to add on.
-The cheapest way to get around is still usually by bus but they can be very time-consuming.

 Generally speaking, Medellin and Cartagena are more expensive than in other cities and towns.